+· Systems libs: m

-libxml2/2.9.9 Note.- If this package belongs to ConanCenter, you can find more information here.
-Graph of dependencies: • libxml2 requires: zlib/1.2.11, libiconv/1.15 • libxml2 is required by: libnghttp2/1.40.0 Information published by libxml2 to consumers: · Headers (see below) • Libraries: xml2, m • Preprocessor definitions: LIBXML_STATIC Generators Read below how to use this package using different generators.
-In order to use these generators they have to be listed in the conanfile.py file or using the command line argument --generator/-g in the conan install command. cmake generator Add these lines to your CMakeLists.txt include(\${CMAKE_BINARY_DIR}/conanbuildinfo.cmake) conan_basic_setup(TARGETS) target_link_libraries(<library_name> libxml2::libxml2) cmake_find_package generator Add these lines to your CMakeLists.txt find_package(LibXml2) target_link_libraries(<library_name> LibXml2::LibXml2) If you are using the CMake build helper then you need to use the cmake generator too to adjust the value of CMake variables based on the value of Conan ones: include(\${CMAKE_BINARY_DIR}/conanbuildinfo.cmake)
+Preprocessor definitions: LIBXML_STATIC

+Read below how to use this package using different generators.
+In order to use these generators they have to be listed in the conanfile.py file or using the command line argument --generator/-g in the conan

+Generator cmake

+Add these lines to your CMakeLists.txt:

+include(${CMAKE_BINARY_DIR}/conanbuildinfo.cmake)

+conan_basic_setup(TARGETS)

+target_link_libraries(<library_name> CONAN_PKG::libxml2)

+Generator cmake find package

+Generates the file FindLihXml2 cmake

+Add these lines to your CMakeLists.txt:

+find_package(LibXml2)

+Use the global target

+target_link_libraries(<library_name> LibXml2::LibXml2)

+Remember to adjust your build system settings to match the binaries you are linking with.
+You can use the CMake build helper and the cmake generator from a conanfile, py or the new toolchain paradigm.

+This package provides one pkg-config file libxml-2.0.pc with all the information from the library.
+Use your pkg-config tool as usual to consume the information provided by the Conan package.

+Handar flan

+'''

-16.4.29 deploy
+17.4.29 deploy